Reputation, Learning and Project Choice in Frictional Economies: Qualitative Comparisons

 \section{Qualitative Comparisons}

-In Section~\ref{subs: no_learning_version} below, I show how the shape of the matching sets and value functions change in an economy, where agent has complete information about her type, but is otherwise the same as before.
-This exercise helps us to uncover the unique role of learning and incomplete information in the agent's optimal selection policy.
+In Section~\ref{subs: no_learning_version} below, I illustrate how the shape of the matching sets and value functions change in an economy, where the agent has complete information about her type, but is otherwise the same as before.
+This exercise reveals the distinct impact of learning and incomplete information on the agent's optimal selection strategy.

-Next, in Section~\ref{subs: comp_statics}, I perform the comparative statics of the optimal matching sets (in the original learning model) with respect to the primitives of the economy.
+Subsequently, in Section~\ref{subs: comp_statics}, I perform the comparative statics of the optimal matching sets (in the original learning model) with respect to the primitives of the economy.